My Three Experiences With

 Posted Mar 28, 2019

-It's hard to imagine now, as I look back at my first experience with hypnosis, why I did what I did that autumn night in 1977, sitting in a cocktail lounge in a small Iowa town, watching a hypnosis stage show.
+In hindsight, as I look back at my first experience with hypnosis, it's hard to imagine why I did what I did that warm summer night in 1977, sitting in a cocktail lounge in a small Iowa town, watching a hypnosis stage show.

-Please don't misunderstand, I did not disparage this person, per se.
-My sin that night was sitting at a table with two of my best friends and scoffing a bit too loudly at one of the feats performed by this hypnotist.
-Unfortunately for me, that open display of incredulousness was to be my doom that night.
+In all honesty, I was not actually trying to openly disparage this person, per se.
+My sin that night was merely sitting at a table which was - unfortunately for me - perhaps a little too close to the stage.
+I was sitting there with two of my best friends and made the unintended mistake of scoffing just a wee bit too loudly at one of the feats performed by this stage hypnotist.
+Unfortunately for me, that open display of incredulousness was to be my doom that evening.

 My First Hypnosis Experience

-For the record... challenging a really good stage hypnotist within their own domain is very much akin to running naked through a forest full of bears, while lathered with honey.
-Sweet mother of pearl, just don't do it.
+For the record... challenging an exceptional stage hypnotist within their own domain is just not a really good thing to do.
+I now know this firsthand and can only describe my unintended faux pas as being very much akin to running naked through a forest full of bears, while lathered with honey.
+All I can say is, sweet mother of pearl, just don't do it.

-Such was not the case for me that night.
+Such was not the case for me on that fateful night.
 I pulled a Nike-moment... and just did it.

 Seizing upon my uncurtailed disbelief, I was promptly singled out by this eager stage-hypnotist who was practically salivating as he called me up on stage for what I can now only look back on as a merciless display of humiliating hypnosis in front of a jam-packed house at the Past-Time lounge. ("Oh the pain Will Robinson.
 Oh the pain.")

 All I can say about going onstage that night is that I was put into a trance so fast, I literally did not see it coming.
-That was the night I was introduced to "rapid induction."
+That was the night I was introduced to rapid induction hypnosis.

-Long story short, the next thing I remember after shaking this person's hand was waking up later to a packed lounge full of people who were laughing their asses off, all the while an enraged woman was beating me crazily with her purse.
+Long story short, the next thing I remember after shaking this person's hand was waking up later to a packed lounge full of people who were completely laughing their asses off, all the while an enraged woman next to me was giving me a whoop-ass beating with her purse.

 I was in a total fog as the hypnotist smiled quite gleefully and thanked us both for our help, escorting us off the stage as he did so.
 I made my way back to my table and my two friends.
 They both had tears in their eyes and were laughing hysterically at me.